unxed/biew/hlp/readme.txt

-For building BEYE help file (.hlp) You must build beyehlp(.exe) and lzss(.exe) from corresponded subdirs, then copy it to this subdir and run beyehlp with arguments - beyehlp.prj
+For building BIEW help file (.hlp) You must build biewhlp(.exe) and lzss(.exe) from TOOLS subdir, then copy it to this subdir and run biewhlp with arguments - biewhlp.prj